lmaldonadoch/HTML-CSS-Capstone/README.md

 # HTML & CSS Capstone Project!
+An Original Website

-> In this project, I worked on making a whole website using...
+> In this project, I used all the knowledge acquired throughout the HTML & CSS section.
+I used background images, gradients, flexbox, grids, input tags, links, anchor tags, semantic HTML, transitions, media queries, the Sass preprocessor, amongst many other tools I learned during this section of the main curriculum.

 ![screenshot](images/screenshot1.png)